starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "How's Cora supposed to get up here?" he asked.

-"Oh damnit.
+"Oh damn it.
 The soldier, did he have any rope on him?"
 Electra asked.

 Creed scrounged his tool belt, "Just wiring."